 Stephen shared his vision with those who would listen to him—the exalted Son of Man and His status in heaven.
 The title “Son of Man” triggered violence by those who heard it because it made a direct connection between the Father and His Son, whom the Jews denied.
 The title speaks of the promised Messiah.
 Jesus said similar words before the Sanhedrin (Lu 22:69).

 Jesus as “seated” refers to His completed redemption (He 10:12; cf. He 9).

 Christianity is Christocentric.

 When the Sanhedrin put Jesus on trial, the Lord prophesied that the Father would seat Him at His right hand (Mt 26:64; Mk 14:62; Lu 22:69).
-Stephen gave testimony to that prophesy in our passage.
+Stephen gave testimony to that prophecy in our passage.
 Jesus’ prediction was fulfilled.
-He fulfilled the purpose of the temple and its sacrifices, removing the need for both.
+He fulfilled the purpose of the Temple and its sacrifices, removing the need for both.
 Everything about Christianity centers on the person and work of Christ.